AxaFrance/oidc-client/packages/context/API.md

 ## withOidcUser

-A Hoc that inject the oidc User
+A Hoc that inject the oidc User and the login methods

 Usage :